mingpapilio/Codes_Favorability/Empirical analysis/Readme.txt

 This folder contains our empirical data and code that are able to reproduce the results of Fig4 and Fig5.

 "FAV_hv_data.csv" is the data file contains moth species level traits and corresponding ambient temperatures.
 In specific:

-Elev_up: Upper distribution limits
+Elev_up: Upper distribution limit
-Elev_low: Lower distribution limits
+Elev_low: Lower distribution limit
 Elev_mid: Mid-point of upper and lower distribution limits
 RS: Range size (Elev_up - Elev_low)
 W_length: Forewing length